Dec64/pingrr/README.md

-        "log_level": "info", ## Log level for pingrr "timer": 1.00, ## How long to wait, in hours, untill next scan "aired": 10 ## If show has less episodes then this aired, do not count towards limit },
+        "log_level": "info", ## Log level for pingrr "timer": 1.00, ## How long to wait, in hours, untill next scan "aired": 10 ## If show has less episodes then this aired, do not count towards limit "dry_run": False ## Set to true to not add any shows, just test filter results },
     "pushover": {
         "app_token": "",